codenvibes/CS/SECURITY_FOUNDATIONS/Security Assessment Types.md

 ## Penetration Test

-Here at `Hack The Box`, we love penetration tests, otherwise known as pentests.
-Our labs and many of our other Academy courses focus on pentesting.

-They're called penetration tests because testers conduct them to determine if and how they can penetrate a network.
 A pentest is a type of simulated cyber attack, and pentesters conduct actions that a threat actor may perform to see if certain kinds of exploits are possible.

+The key difference between a pentest and an actual cyber attack is that the former is done with the full legal consent of the entity being pentested.
+Whether a pentester is an employee or a third-party contractor, they will need to sign a lengthy legal document with the target company that describes what they're allowed to do and what they're not allowed to do.

 ---